CleanCode logo

 27 May 2004 -- Began publicizing CleanCode (version 0.9) on major search engines (google, dmoz, and yahoo), so this could be considered the official release date of CleanCode.

-late May 2004 -- The CleanCode archives were uploaded (after going through the codebase to ensure consistent license information, RCS labelling, and so forth) and connected to the SourceForge download facility.
+late May 2004 -- The CleanCode archives were uploaded (after going through the codebase to ensure consistent license information, RCS labeling, and so forth) and connected to the SourceForge download facility.
 Also, using the Xenu link checker, the site integrity was verified; the only anomalies reported are relegated to known issues: a few pages on Sun's Java 1.4 API pages seem to have bad links, and the JavaScript documentation section on CleanCode is not available.

 early May 2004 -- The final components to complete the site for public consumption were brought online, including integrating the outstanding search engine from AXS, adding a high-level site map, and updating the backup menu functionality for when the user disables JavaScript.
 Also, completed refinements of the as-yet-unpublicized CGI PageGenerator / Page Sequencer so that I could have a customized CGI-driven contact page as one mode of user communication.
 (The Page Generator / Page Sequencer are available, however, in the code base archives; I have not added these to the official product section of the website since they still need a bit more work.)